 QSI makes strategic investments to promote the worldwide adoption of CDMA products and services.
 Our strategy is to invest in CDMA operators, licensed device manufacturers and start-up companies that we believe open new markets for CDMA technology, support the design and introduction of new CDMA-based products or possess unique capabilities or technology.
 Effective as of the beginning of fiscal 2005, we present the operating results of our wireless multimedia operator, MediaFLO USA, Inc. (MediaFLO USA), in the QSI segment.
-Our MediaFLO USA subsidiary expects to offer a FLO (Forward Link Only) technology based network in markets nationwide.
-This network is expected to be utilized as a shared resource for wireless operators and their customers in the United States and their customers starting in 2006.
+Our MediaFLO USA subsidiary expects to offer a FLO (Forward Link Only) technology based network, initially targeting 100 top markets, with the eventual capability for broad nationwide coverage.
+This network is expected to be utilized as a shared resource for wireless operators and their customers in the United States starting in 2006.
 FLO is a multicast technology specifically designed for markets where dedicated spectrum is available and where regulations permit high-power transmission, thereby reducing the number of towers required to provide market coverage.
 MediaFLO USA plans to use our nationwide 700 MHz spectrum and will be responsible for procuring and distributing the common content made available to all of its wireless operator customers.
 Distribution, marketing, billing and customer relationships are expected to remain with the wireless operator partners.
-We ultimately intend to spin off our ownership interest in MediaFLO USA to our stockholders.
+We are evaluating a number of corporate structuring options, including eventually distributing our ownership interest in MediaFLO USA to our stockholders in a spin-off transaction.